 - Developments; - Enlargements, extensions, or changes of use; or - Alterations that involve window or exterior wall relocation or replacement.

-As appropriate, OER issues the applicable notices to DOB including a Notice of No Objection, Notice to Proceed, or Notice of Satisfaction.
+As appropriate, OER issues the applicable notices to DOB including a Notice of MoQb, ection, Notice of Proceed, or Notice of Satisfaction.

 600. DEVELOPING ALTERNATIVES